stefanschellin9/stefanschellin9.github.io/README.md

 # stefanschellin9.github.io
-This is the github reposistory for my personal website.
-I am learning HTML, css and javascript while i am building this website
+This is the github reposistory for my personal website.I am learning HTML, css and javascript while i am building this website. the end purpose of this website is going to be a website for storing git information
 ## links:
 View my github page here: https://stefanschellin9.github.io/
 ## changelog: